ivannorderhaug/studentweb-grade-notifier/README.md

     docker run -d image-name
     ```

+## Usage
+After successful installation the bot can be used by navigating to the specified active channel, and using one of the following commands:
+/all
+/add <COURSE_CODE>
+/remove <COURSE_CODE>
+/clear
+/ping

 ## License

 Permission is hereby granted, free of charge, to any person obtaining a copy